 How we can help

-We are an OSCP-certified penetration testing firm based in Kigali, working with banks and financial institutions across East Africa including Kenya.
-We understand both the CBK and BNR frameworks and can deliver penetration tests that satisfy both sets of requirements in a single engagement.
-Our testing covers web applications, APIs, mobile banking, network infrastructure, and social engineering, all delivered with reports structured for regulatory presentation.
+IMIZI Cyber is an offensive security firm based in Kigali, working with banks, fintechs, telecoms, government, and healthcare institutions across Africa, Kenya included.
+We work to both the CBK and BNR frameworks and can scope a single penetration test that supports both sets of requirements.
+Our testing covers web applications, APIs, mobile banking, network infrastructure, and cloud, delivered with reports structured for regulatory presentation that a board and a regulator can both act on.